Sadan peoples: Folk dance

 Jhumair is a common folk dance of Sadan.
 Paiki is Nagpuri martial folk dance.
 Chhau is another folk dance prevalent in the Kurmali-speaking region.
 Akhara is a village ground where people dance.

 Religion

 Sadan people worship Suraj (Sun), Chand (Moon), Gramadevata, Karam Devta (Tree spirit) in various festival which is usually performed by head of family in home and village priest in village known as "Pahan".
 Gram than or Sarna is place of worship of village deity.
 Village priest Pahan perform sacrifice for good harvest in sarna.
 Sadan people follow folk Hinduism which is different from vedic religion and is non-vedic culture prevalent since Chalcolithic period.

-Clothings
+Clothing

 Traditional dresses of Sadan are Dhoti, Sari, gamchha, Kurta, Chadar etc. In modern times they also wear Western clothes.

 Livelihoods

 Traditionally most Sadan are farmers.
 Some Sadan community traditionally do works to make items of daily uses such as Pottery, weaving clothes, Iron smeltings, bamboo works etc. Additionally they were practicing hunting animals during old days.